jacebennett/logserv/README.md

 2. Make a series of requests to the LogServ service
 3. Demonstrate search functionality using the term "

+## Next Steps

+These are the things I would work on if I were building this out:

+- **(Showstopper)** Normal mode operation should return entries as objects instead of strings.
+Aggregator should be adapted to attach additional properties to the existing entry object.
+This will allow us to enhance our log processing to add additional structured data without api breakage.
+- https, signature-based authentication, authorization if needed
+- Review for any missing error handling
+- Load test and profile, instrument
+- Play around to see if moving to the Buffer API would allow us to follow through on the no-copy dream
+- Consider circuit breakers on secondaries
+- Add a request router (or an actual web framework) and a simple demo page.
+Static HTML.
+VanillaJS or HTMX for this usage.
+- Heuristic log parsing, surface what structured data you can extract

 ## License

 Copyright (c) 2025 Jace Bennett